radiatoryang/scopa/README.md

 ### Texturing

+Scopa can import Quake 1 WADs (WAD2 format) as Texture2Ds and generate basic Materials.
+Just put a .WAD file somewhere in the /Assets/ folder, and it will get detected and imported like any other asset file.

+- TODO: read Worldspawn wads path, attempt to auto-connect WAD textures already in the project
+- TODO: specify a "master material" template for generating opaque materials, alpha cutout materials
-(TODO) **This package does not import Quake textures / WADs.** Instead, you must configure which Unity material pairs with each texture name.
+- TODO: configure which Unity material pairs with each texture name in the .MAP
+- to author WADs, use tools like TexMex or Wally
+- TODO: Half-Life 1 GoldSrc WAD3 support

 ### Entity data / game logic